TheMrityunjayPathak/FinanceReportDashboard/README.md

 ## Problem Statement

-To create a dashboard that provides an overview of company's financial metrics enabling stakeholders to make informed business decisions.
+To create a dashboard that summarizes financial metrics to help stakeholders make informed decisions.

 ## Sections in the Report